madebypixel02/Openssl-Practices-2022/README.md

 - Understand required steps in order to an Authority issuing a certificate
 - Understand what the certificate role is regarding the signing and verifying of documents

-To achieve these objectives each student (or student group) becomes a ROOT CERTIFICATION AUTHORITY (equal to the role of “Fábrica Nacional de Moneda y Timbre” in the real world).
+To achieve these objectives each student (or student group) becomes a ROOT CERTIFICATION AUTHORITY (equal to the role of **Fábrica Nacional de Moneda y Timbre** in the real world).
 Such Authority (AC1), according to organizational reasons (for example, to have a local office in all different districts), has some SUBORDINATE CERTIFICATION AUTHORITIES (AC2, AC3,…ACn).
 Moreover, these last Authorities are in charge of issuing public key certificates to people (A, B, C…).

 The group of all the Authorities composes a Public Key Infrastructure (PKI).